OfferZen-Community/developers-finance/docs/making-the-move-offshore/mauritius.md

       allowfullscreen
 ></iframe>

-[Nozipho Tshabalala](https://www.linkedin.com/in/noziphotshabalala/?originalSubdomain=za) speaks with Investec's [Rene van Zyl ](https://www.linkedin.com/in/renelabuschagne/?originalSubdomain=za)and [Gordan Stuart](https://www.linkedin.com/in/gordon-stuart-81645a173/?originalSubdomain=mu), MD of Accuro.
+[Nozipho Tshabalala](https://www.linkedin.com/in/noziphotshabalala/?originalSubdomain=za) speaks with Investec's [Rene van Zyl ](https://www.linkedin.com/in/renelabuschagne/?originalSubdomain=za)and [Gordan Stuart](https://www.linkedin.com/in/gordon-stuart-81645a173/?originalSubdomain=mu), MD of [Accuro](https://www.accuro.com/).

 If you dream of working and living in Mauritius, or you’re considering investing there, a wide range of options is available.
-But before you jump on a plane, there is more to island life than cocktails and white beaches, say [Rene van Zyl](https://www.linkedin.com/in/renelabuschagne/?originalSubdomain=za) of Investec, and [Gordon Stuart](https://www.linkedin.com/in/gordon-stuart-81645a173/?originalSubdomain=mu), Accuro MD in Mauritius.
+But before you jump on a plane, there is more to island life than cocktails and white beaches.

 ### High cost of living

 Food, property and cars in Mauritius are expensive.
 In addition, expats are treated differently from citizens:

-* They pay higher school fees than citizens at the same school.
+* They pay higher school fees than citizens at the same school
-* They are restricted to buying property in designated schemes, which is pricey.
+* They are restricted to buying property in designated schemes, which is pricey
-* They are taxed differently
+* They are taxed differently.

 ### Mauritius as a tax haven?